seshachalam-yv/etcd-druid/docs/development/etcdoperatortask-design.md

 **Key design decisions:**

-The authors slightly modified CRD for implementation purposes introduced to handle out-of-band tasks as initially proposed by [05-etcd-operator-tasks](https://github.com/gardener/etcd-druid/blob/main/docs/proposals/05-etcd-operator-tasks.md)
+ The authors have made minor modifications to the CRD for implementation purposes, in order to support out-of-band tasks as originally proposed in [05-etcd-operator-tasks](https://github.com/gardener/etcd-druid/blob/main/docs/proposals/05-etcd-operator-tasks.md)

 - The `spec` is immutable (`kubebuilder:validation:Immutable`) to ensure task intent cannot be changed after creation.
 - The `config` field uses `runtime.RawExtension` to flexibly support task-specific parameters, validated via admission webhook.